Storing reverse relation (or internal relation) metadata in a separate database table

 3.Save your changes and recycle the Collections application pool.
 When in Collections you now open the Standard search tab in the Internal object catalogue, you'll first have to click the Settings button to select your new access points and display them on the Standard tab.
 You should now be able to search the contents of your metadata fields.

-The searching part of the metadata database functionality can be implemented in Designer version 7.6.18109.2 and higher, and used in Axiell Collections from version 1.0.18109.2.
+The searching part of the metadata database table functionality can be implemented in Designer version 7.6.18109.2 and higher, and used in Axiell Collections from version 1.0.18109.2.